wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-   :description: Learn about Wazuh manager class in this section of the Wazuh documentation.
+   :description: Learn about the Wazuh manager class and its variables to configure the Wazuh manager in this section of the Wazuh documentation.

 .. _reference_wazuh_manager_class: